Gold teeters near five-year low after 'bear raid,' braced for more losses

 "You are going to get some bear market rallies, but structurally the market has been broken, and over the six-month period you'll get the bear trend continuing," he said.

-Dealers focussed on demand in India, one of the world's biggest gold consumers.
+Dealers focused on demand in India, one of the world's biggest gold consumers.
 Some said the selloff failed to attract renewed buying there, while others disagreed.

 "We do have the physical market getting nibbled at in India and other emerging markets," Steel said, adding they were attracted to the $1,100 level.